CyberSecurityTron/CyberSec/index.md

-## Instructions

-1. Enter your guess in the input box.
-2. Click the "Guess!" button to submit.
-3. Read the feedback to refine your next guess.
----
 ## Play
 Welcome to the **Guess the Number** game!
 Try to guess the number I'm thinking of between 1 and 100.